-The pain in patients with cancer or AIDS reaches four sectors of the meaning of quality of life:
+Pain in patients with cancer or AIDS affects four sectors of the sense of quality of life:

 - spiritual and

-Family and loved ones of pain patients share, often in a manner almost identical to the suffering of the patient for the duration of this suffering, with the loss of control (pain) and quality of life as well as psychological and social stress which may result in psychological / psychiatric damage that can be irresolvíveis in a lifetime.
-Family members who provide care sleep need and respect the limits of their care and have socio-economic needs and fears related to treatment costs.
+Relatives and loved ones of patients with pain share, often almost identically to the suffering of this patient for the duration of this suffering, loss of control (of pain) and quality of life, as well as psychological and social stress Which can lead to psycho / psychiatric damages that can be unresolvable in a lifetime.
+Family members who provide care need to sleep and respect the limits of their care and have socioeconomic needs and fears related to the costs of treatment.

 Even in the absence of elements of psychological stress, emotional and physical, the family may feel unprepared to deal with the various needs of the patient.
 They often need to relieve pain, make decisions about the amount and type of medication and to determine the dose of medication should be given.
 Sophisticated strategies of pain control require them to deal with complex medication regimens involving parenteral medications or epidural infusions at home.

 Some families are reluctant to give adequate doses of analgesics for fear that the patient becomes addicted or dependent or present respiratory deficiencies.
 Clinicians should reassure patients and families that most pain can be relieved safely and effectively.
 Family members may feel unprepared to deal with the needs of the patients pain relief or deny the patient feels pain, avoiding face the possibility that the disease is progressing.
 These situations require ongoing discussions between patients, families and clinicians specializing in pain management.

 The pain and the modalities of pain control